belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 As they enter the temple, covered in cuts and bruises, Cedric Daymirror rushes out of his office.
 "What has happened?"

-"They briefly explain the situation, and Cedric suggests they find refuge in the catacombs beneath the temple.
+They briefly explain the situation, and Cedric suggests they find refuge in the catacombs beneath the temple.
 "The assassins could be anywhere in the city, but the catacombs are holy to Soleil... none can draw a weapon while they stand in such a place."

 ---

-In the catacombs, they interrogate Leander some more.
+In the catacombs, they continue to interrogate Leander.

 "My former master, Pamona the Eternal... she had a grimoire called The Book of Dark Waves.
 She used it to create undead abominations of her own design.
 After she turned me, she taught me some of its secrets so I could better serve as her apprentice.
 That knowledge...
 Tharruk needed it to complete his ritual.
 When he learned that one of Pamona's spawn had escaped destruction, he sought me out."